 FBI investigating "suspicious materials" found at Irvine home, police say

-FBI officials are investigating "suspicious materials" that were found at a home in Irvine earlier this week.
+FBI officials are investigating "suspicious materials" that were found at a home in a gated community in Irvine earlier this week.

-Police were called to a home near Cartwheel and Lunar on Monday after a landlord called to report suspicious circumstances, an Irvine Police Department spokesperson told CBS LA.
+Police were called to a home near Cartwheel and Iluna on Monday after a landlord called to report suspicious circumstances, an Irvine Police Department spokesperson told CBS LA.

+When officers arrived, they found suspicious materials in what was believed to be a homemade science lab that had caught fire.
+While investigating, they found that there were possible indications of chemical nerve agents, a source familiar with the investigation told CBS LA.

 The investigation was later handed off to FBI investigators, who have been working at the home since Monday, police said.